Does Judaism Have a Salve for Moral Injury? – Part II

 From a Jewish perspective, many of us believe that the Divine imbues us with a spark as part of being created in the image.
 That spark constitutes, for all of us, the “I” in Hillel’s questions.
 If I am not true to who I am, who will be there for me?
 Being true to yourself after moral injury must mean some form of reconciliation with that innate soul.

 I wonder sometimes if portents of eternal damnation, which don’t have much sourcing in Jewish literature for the common man, can get in the way here.
-As Jews, our primary view on sin is that it creates a distance between us and the Divine.
+As Jews, our primary view on sin is that it creates a distance between us and the Divine, because we are Divine creatures created for the Divine work of Creation.
 The weight of transgression takes us away from that little piece of the Divine within us.
 We don’t just create distance between ourselves and Heaven, but that piece of immutable goodness within us.

 This is something we all struggle with, not just someone suffering from moral injury.
 But the walk back is still the same, even if the symptoms are far more acute.